nzubeifechukwu/car-insurance-claim-outcomes/README.md

 ## Acknowledgement

-The idea and dataset for this project is from [this DataCamp project](https://app.datacamp.com/learn/projects/modeling_car_insurance_claim_outcomes/guided/Python).
+The idea and dataset for this project are from [this DataCamp project](https://app.datacamp.com/learn/projects/modeling_car_insurance_claim_outcomes/guided/Python).

 ## Contact